Alexei Likhachev

 Background

 Alexei Likhachev is the Director-General of Rosatom, Russia's state nuclear corporation, a post he has held since 2016.
-He previously served as Deputy Minister of Energy of the Russian Federation and, before that, held positions in the Ministry of Economic Development and Trade.
-Under his tenure, Rosatom has expanded its global footprint significantly, winning contracts for nuclear power plants in Egypt, Turkey, Bangladesh, Hungary, and Finland, while maintaining its longstanding role at Bushehr Nuclear Power Plant in Iran.
+He previously served as Deputy Minister of Energy and held positions in the Ministry of Economic Development and Trade.
+Under his tenure, Rosatom has expanded its global footprint, winning contracts for nuclear power plants in Egypt, Turkey, Bangladesh, Hungary, and Finland, while maintaining its longstanding role at Bushehr Nuclear Power Plant in Iran.

-Likhachev's actions in 2026 span two simultaneous crises: his uranium-transfer offer is the most concrete Russian diplomatic move in the Iran enrichment track since the 2015 JCPOA arrangements, while his IAEA attack is the sharpest public confrontation between Rosatom and the UN's nuclear watchdog since the start of the Ukraine war.
-The two interventions share a structural logic: Russia uses Likhachev as the technical authority on nuclear risk to reinforce its diplomatic positions, whether offering to absorb Iran's enriched uranium or deflecting responsibility for ZNPP's safety onto Ukraine.
+Likhachev's actions in 2026 span two simultaneous crises: his uranium-transfer offer is the most concrete Russian diplomatic move in the Iran enrichment track since the 2015 JCPOA arrangements, while his IAEA attack and his statements on the reactor-6 strike represent the sharpest public confrontations between Rosatom and the UN's nuclear watchdog during the Ukraine war.
+Russia consistently deploys Likhachev as the technical authority on nuclear risk to reinforce its diplomatic positions in both theatres.